Gorbzilla/GettingAndCleaningData_project1/README.md

 6. Creates a summary data frame, containing the mean of each variable, for each combination of Subject and Activity
   * this step creates a data frame called 'summaryData'
+  * also outputs the summaryData data frame to a text file, 'tidydata.txt'